FernandaPsihas/FernandaPsihas.github.io/_posts/2023-08-02-RandomCreation.md

 <br>

 > _“God does not play dice!”_
-> said Einstein to his friend Neihls Bohr who replied:
+> said Einstein to his friend Neils Bohr who replied:
 > _**“You do not tell God what to do.”**_

 <br>